Jarvis-Consulting-Group/jarvis_data_eng-alfettox/linux_sql/README.md

 # Introduction
+Designerd and implemented a Linux cluster monitoring agent.
+The system is composed by bash scripts that retrieve the system information from the hosting node and a database where the information it's stored.
+The database is updated regularly using the cron command with the informations provided by all the nodes.
+The database is Postgres running on a Linux alpine

 (about 100-150 words)
 Discuss the design of the project.
 What does this project/product do?
 Who are the users?
 What are the technologies you have used? (e.g. bash, docker, git, etc..)